 - I am afraid to say anything to my ex.

 If so, you are considering your ex and neglecting your spouse.
 It is important to respect your ex, of course, but your new partner may not understand where they fit in.
 Or, if they are prioritized.
-No boundaries, or the lack of it, may create confusion for the stepchildren too.
+No boundaries in blended families, or the lack of it, may create confusion for the stepchildren too.
 This makes it confusing for children to know what is practiced between parents, and step-parents.
 Without boundaries, there is a message that anything goes.
 So, as yourself:

 - What are the family rules you share with your new wife?